-Tip: If you travel with children you might wish to visit the local zoo.
-The zoo features quite a lot of exotic animals and is rated as one of the best in the Czech Republic.
+Tip: If you travel with children, you might wish to visit the local zoo.
+The zoo features quite many exotic animals and is rated as one of the best in the Czech Republic.
 Address: Pod Vinicemi9; Admission: 120 CZK and 90 CZK for children.
 Open: 8am-7pm Apr-Oct, 9am-5pm Nov-Mar.
 Next to the zoo is the theme park, DinoPark.

 Where to Eat

-For beer lovers, this microbrewery is a must visit, especially if you are looking for a lovely beer garden to have lunch in.
-The prices are good and you can order anything from steak through to salad, all complemented by excellent homemade beer (including yeast beer).
+This microbrewery is a must-visit for beer lovers, especially if you are looking for a lovely beer garden to have lunch in.
+The prices are good, and you can order anything from steak through to salad, all complemented by excellent homemade beer (including yeast beer).
 Find out more at www.pivovargroll.cz.

 Beer always tastes better from where it is sourced, and Pilsner Urquell fans will definitely develop a thirst when they tour the brewery.
 Na Parkánu is a good place to find an unpasteurised, fresh pint of Pilsner.
-This is a cosy pub with a pleasant garden adjoining the Brewery Museum, which is decorated with copper and wood accents (www.naparkanu.cz).
-Alternatively, you could stretch your taste-buds at Klub malých pivovarů (www.klubmalychpivovaru.cz), where various kinds of regional micro-brews are served.
+This is a cosy pub with a pleasant garden adjoining the Brewery Museum, decorated with copper and wood accents (www.naparkanu.com).
+Alternatively, you could stretch your taste buds at Klub malých pivovarů (www.klubmalychpivovaru.cz), where various kinds of regional micro-brews are served.

-Visiting Plzeň in early May is quite an experience for everyone, but can be particularly fun for Americans.
-Although most of the Czech Republic was liberated from the Nazis by the Soviet Red Army, Plzeň was liberated by U.S. troops under the command of Gen. George S. Patton, who took the city on the morning of May 6, 1945.
+Visiting Plzeň in early May is quite an experience for everyone but can be particularly fun for Americans.
+Although most of the Czech Republic was liberated from the Nazis by the Soviet Red Army, Plzeň was liberated by U.S. troops under the command of Gen. George S. Patton, who took the city on the morning May 6, 1945.
 The city still marks the liberation with a big festival during the first week of May.
-It is a quite a sight to see dozens of Czechs driving around in old U.S. Army jeeps and everyone dressed up like an American GI.
-The city also goes on a five-day bender as part of the celebration, so it is a really fun party regardless of your nationality.
+It is quite a sight to see dozens of Czechs driving around in old U.S. Army jeeps and everyone dressed up as an American GI.
+The city also goes on a five-day bender as part of the celebration, so it is an entertaining party regardless of nationality.

 In mid-August, the city hosts a modest music festival called Jazz on the Streets.
 This is a fun and relaxed way to enjoy some magnificent concerts performed by top Czech musicians.
 Although quite a bit mellower than the May celebrations, visiting during the music festival is a fun way to experience the musical spirit of Plzeň.